-The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.
+The majority of the leadership style you come across concern themselves with it, whereas distributed leadership style does not.

 When the other leadership style addresses the attributes and characteristics of an individual leader, distributed leadership focuses on group leadership.

-distributed leadership theory & Characteristics
+distributed leadership Stages

 Breaking Down The Components Of Distributed Leadership Style